• Skip to primary navigation

 Do the Amish get any Tax Exemptions?

 Many of the Amish do receive an exemption from Social Security tax.
-And they are signing away the right to receive Social Security benefits in the process.
+They are signing away the right to receive Social Security benefits in the process.
 The Amish are granted an exemption from participation in Social Security, in recognition of the fact that Amish communities care for their own.

 Most of the Amish do not think that it's right to receive hand-outs or any financial help from the government.
 They believe that every man must care for his own family.
 I Timothy 5:8 says "But if any provide not for his own, and especially for those of his own house, he hath denied the faith and is worse than an infidel."
 They take this verse seriously.